Log in

 • Automation inspiration

-7 ways to automate Zendesk
+7 ways to use Zapier's Zendesk integration

 Hero image with the Zendesk logo connected by dots to the logos of Google Forms, HubSpot, and Airtable

 New to Zapier?
-It's an automation tool that helps anyone connect apps and automate workflows—without any complicated code.
-Sign up for free to use this app, and many others, with Zapier.
+It's workflow automation software that lets you focus on what matters.
+Combine user interfaces, data tables, and logic with 6,000+ apps to build and automate anything you can imagine.
+Sign up for free to use this app, and thousands more, with Zapier.

 Table of contents

-Create tickets from a contact form
+Create tickets from forms

 Create Zendesk tickets from new Typeform entries